Drought Crisis as Climate Change Hits Ganze, Kilifi County

 In Ganze, survival is a balancing act.
 The waterhole, once a haven for herders and their livestock, now struggles to provide for the few animals that remain.
 The banks, cracked and dry, are a reminder of just how much the climate has shifted.
 Elders recall a time when the rains were regular, and the pastures were green, but those memories are fading as the harsh realities of climate change take over.

-Wekesa John, Ganze Elder: “I have lived through many droughts, but nothing like this.
+Wekesa Omondi, Ganze Elder: “I have lived through many droughts, but nothing like this.
 Our ancestors knew the land and the weather patterns, but the climate is no longer something we can predict.
 We pray for rain, but the skies remain silent.”

 A short distance away, another herder stands by the edge of the waterhole, surveying his cattle.
 The once-lush grazing lands are now barren, and the only water source left is dwindling fast.
 He wears a look of resignation, knowing that even the waterhole, which has sustained his community for generations, may not last much longer.
 The cows, once symbols of wealth, are now desperate creatures fighting for survival, and their emaciated frames reflect the severity of the crisis.